-- Public Reports concerning a company's Exploration Results, Mineral Resources or Mineral Reserves must include a description of the style and nature of mineralisation. - A company must disclose any relevant information concerning a mineral deposit that could materially influence the economic value of that deposit to the company.
-A company must promptly report any material changes in its Mineral Resources or Mineral Reserves. - Reports are prepared for different reasons and may contain more or less detail according to their intended purpose and readership.
-The contents of a report should be determined by the Competent Person to be appropriate for its use on the basis of relevance (materiality) and, where appropriate, backup documentation (such as audit reports) should be referred to or made available. - 14 Companies must review and publicly report on their Mineral Resources and Mineral Reserves at least annually.
+Public Reports concerning a company's Exploration Results, Mineral Resources or Mineral Reserves must include a description of the style and nature of mineralisation.

+13 A company must disclose any relevant information concerning a mineral deposit that could materially influence the economic value of that deposit to the company.
+A company must promptly report any material changes in its Mineral Resources or Mineral Reserves.

+Reports are prepared for different reasons and may contain more or less detail according to their intended purpose and readership.
+The contents of a report should be determined by the Competent Person to be appropriate for its use on the basis of relevance (materiality) and, where appropriate, backup documentation (such as audit reports) should be referred to or made available.